Robust Forecasting for Robotic Control: A Game-Theoretic Approach: Approach

 \subsection{Characterizing the Robust Forecasting Game}

 Here we provide a precise characterization of this game, and introduce key solution concepts.

 \textbf{Player 1 (Forecaster):} The forecaster's goal is to predict relevant future system states, despite worst-case perturbations of the history by the adversary.
-In the lane changing example of \cref{fig:motivating_example}, for example, this future state is the upcoming trajectory of the blue car.
+In the lane changing example of \cref{fig:motivating_example}, for example, this is the future trajectory of the ego car.
 Thus equipped, the forecaster seeks parameters $\paramforcaster^*$ which minimize the overall cost in \cref{problem:robust_against_adversary} despite worst-case adversarial parameter selection, $\paramadversary^*$.

 \textbf{Player 2 (Adversary):} The adversary's goal is to provide a perturbed history to the forecaster such that the predicted future time series by the forecaster incurs a higher overall cost.
 In particular, for any fixed choice of forecaster parameter $\paramforcaster$, it seeks corresponding parameters $\paramadversary$ which maximize the overall cost in \cref{problem:robust_against_adversary}, $\gamecostsymb(\cdot, \paramforcaster)$.